Gilbert F. White

 Gilbert Fowler White (November 26, 1911 – October 5, 2006) was a prominent American geographer, sometimes termed the "father of floodplain management" and the "leading environmental geographer of the 20th century" (Wescoat, 2006).
 White is known predominantly for his work on natural hazards, particularly flooding, and the importance of sound water management in contemporary society.

 Background

 White was raised in Chicago in the Hyde Park neighborhood, and spent summers in the Tongue River Valley of Wyoming, before studying at the University of Chicago, where he earned his B.S. in 1932 and his PhD in 1942 (published 1945).
 From 1946 to 1955 he was President of Haverford College.
 He then returned to Chicago as a Professor of Geography, where he was the central figure in the "Chicago school" of natural hazards research.
-In 1970, he moved to the University of Colorado, before retiring after ten years there.
-Having published his first paper in 1935, he was still publishing into his 90s (Wescoat and White, 2003).